jadecobra/python_tdd_exercises/source/exception_handling.rst

     with self.assertRaises(AttributeError):
       module.non_existent_attribute

-  the terminal updates to show passing tests.
+  the terminal shows passing tests.
 Let's do it again with ``methods`` for good measure

 * RED: make it fail